 The Basic Step

 The two partner dance is actually fairly simple once you get the hang of the footwork.
 You'll start across from your partner, beginning with the woman's right foot and man's left foot.
-Follow the basic "one and two, three and four, five six" as you dance step to and away from your partner.
-It helps to watch the video above to familiarize yourself with how it looks in action before trying it yourself.
+Follow the basic six-count as you dance step to and away from your partner.
+It helps to watch the video above and have a dance lesson to see how it looks in action before trying it yourself.

-Once you get the steps down, you can get crazy on your feet, spinning around and having fun with it like this couple at a national competition.
+Once you get the steps down, you can get crazy on your feet, spinning around and having fun with it like this couple at this shag dance competition.
 The most important rule?
-Have fun!
+Have fun and you'll be a shag dancer in no time!